-Mobile payments are a great way to securely accept cash while keeping some distance between you and your customers.
-With SumUp, certain merchants can use the mobile payments mode to transact remotely with just their smartphone.
+Links are a great way to securely accept cash while keeping some distance between you and your customers.
+With SumUp, certain merchants can use Payment Links to transact remotely with just their smartphone.

 This reliable and secure option allows you to send a payment link to your customers via SMS, Whatsapp, Facebook or QR code.
 On this unique link, they will be able to securely complete their banking information in order to pay the amount you have previously chosen.
 Once the transaction has been successfully completed, you will be able to forward the corresponding receipt directly to the customer.